-If you are studying in Ontario, you can also make use of communability, a social networking website for post-secondary students with disabilities across the province.
+If you are studying in Ontario, you can also make use of communability, an online portal for post-secondary students with disabilities across the province.

 Make sure you have a health insurance

-Remember, most universities and colleges also provide with health insurance facilities to international students.
-Discuss with your IDP counsellor for the details regarding your health insurance options in Canada.
+While most universities and colleges also provide with health insurance facilities to international students, you might have to arrange for it on your own if your institution doesn’t provide one before your departure.
+Discuss with your IDP counsellor for details regarding your best health insurance options in Canada.

 In an emergency

-A great way to come prepared to face various challenges of settling into a new country is by attending one of our pre-departure sessions, which are help free of cost of our students.
-Just walk into any of your nearest IDP office to know more about the same.
+A great way to come prepared to face various challenges of settling into a new country is by attending one of our pre-departure sessions, where we prepare you for your life in Canada before you leave.
+These sessions are free to attend.
+Just walk into any of your nearest IDP offices to know more.